rofenac/fo76-db/README.md

 python assignment_complete.py
 ```

+5. NOTE: There is also a super light GUI frontend to view the database.
+It is the "one liner" file.
+It contains the command to spin up a super lightweight web server that can be accessed at "localhost:8080" Just make sure it is exectuable and run is as a bash script.

 ## What the Program Does

 1. **Tests Machine Learning:** Uses HuggingFace's sentiment analysis to analyze game-related text